fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 5. Deploy the new version to Fleet's internal dogfood instance: https://fleetdm.com/handbook/engineering#deploying-to-dogfood.

-6. In the #g-infrastructure Slack channel, notify the DRI for upgrading Fleet sandbox that the new version is ready to deploy.
+6. In the #g-infrastructure Slack channel, notify the DRI for upgrading Fleet Sandbox that the new version is ready to deploy.

 7. Announce the release in the #fleet channel of [osquery Slack](https://fleetdm.com/slack) and